Nataliya Dobrynska: Career

-She returned to competition at the 2010 Décastar meeting in September and was the runner-up behind Tatyana Chernova, having a total of 6309 points from the event.
+She returned to competition at the 2010 Décastar meeting in September and was the runner-up behind Tatyana Chernova, having a total of 6309 points for the event.
 The following year she finished in fifth place at the 2011 World Championships in Athletics, getting a total of 6539 points and setting personal bests in the hurdles (13.43 seconds) and 800 metres (2:11.34 minutes).

 At the beginning of the 2012 season she won the Ukrainian indoor title with a national record score of 4880 points.
 She produced an even better performance at the 2012 IAAF World Indoor Championships.
 Although defending champion Ennis was the pre-event favourite, Dobrynska had a consistent tally, including personal bests in the long jump (6.57 m) and 800 m (2:11.15 min) to become the first woman ever to score over 5000 points for the indoor pentathlon.
 Her world record mark of 5013 points bettered Irina Belova's twenty-year-old score from 1992.
 Later that month, Dobrynska's coach and husband, Dmitry Polyakov, died of cancer.
 Dobrynska stood for election to the Ukrainian Parliament in the October 2012 Ukrainian parliamentary election as a candidate for the Party of Regions in Ukraine's 11th electoral district (first-past-the-post wins a parliament seat) located in her native Vinnytsia Oblast.
 However, she failed to win the seat, finishing in fifth place with 6.45% of the votes.

 Dobrynska announced her retirement from the sport in 2013.
-A special ceremony was held at half-time during a Ukrainian Premier League match between Dynamo Kyiv and FC Illichivets Mariupol at the Olimpiyskiy Stadium in Kyiv on October 20, 2013, marking her retirement from athletics.
-It was venue she trained and competed at for many years and set her first Ukrainian record.
+A special ceremony was held at half-time during a Ukrainian Premier League match between Dynamo Kyiv and FC Illichivets Mariupol at the Olimpiyskiy Stadium in Kyiv on 20 October 2013, marking her retirement from athletics.
+It was the venue she trained and competed at for many years and set her first Ukrainian record.